Javascript vs. Typescript: Which is Better?

 See Also: How To Fix Python NameError If Not Defined?

 It can provide programmers with the features that JavaScript lacks.
-As a result, people have an alternative between them, which should depend on the task they are working on.
+As a result, people have an alternative between them, which should depend on the task they are working on, including techniques for Changing CSS With JavaScript.

 See Also: HTML Tags — List Of All HTML Tags With Examples